8 Best Market Research Methods to Know Your Buyer Better

 Hybrid Research

-At this point, academic research comes into play because it shows how mixing qualitative and quantitative methods can yield richer findings, thus opening up new possibilities for targeting marketing efforts more accurately, leading to increased customer engagement and business success.
+At this point, academic research comes into play, showing that combining qualitative and quantitative methods can yield richer findings, opening new possibilities for targeting marketing efforts more accurately and increasing customer engagement and business success.

 Top 8 Market Research Methods

-Having explored the many ways of knowing your target audience, here are eight market research methods that best sharpen your insights and improve your marketing effectively.
+Having explored the many ways to know your target audience, here are eight market research methods that best sharpen your insights and improve your marketing.

 1 – Surveys and Questionnaires

-Surveys and questionnaires are standard in market research because they provide a cheap way to collect quantitative data from a large sample size.
-You can use them to discover customer preferences, behaviour or demographics by distributing them online, through email or in person.
+Surveys and questionnaires are standard in market research because they provide a cost-effective way to collect quantitative data from large samples.

 2 – Interviews